RagedUnicorn/wow-classic-gearmenu/README.md

 ### Drag and drop support

-GearMenu allows to drag and drop items onto slots, remove from slots and slots can even be switched in between.
+GearMenu allows dragging and dropping items onto slots, remove from slots and slots can even be switched in between.

 #### Drag and drop between slots